microsoft/qsharp/katas/content/teleportation/index.md

 @[section]({
     "id": "teleportation__principle_of_deferred_measurement",
-    "title": "Principle of deferred measurement"
+    "title": "Principle of Deferred Measurement"
 })

 The principle of deferred measurement claims that measurements can be moved from an intermediate stage of a quantum circuit to the end of the circuit.
-If the measurement results are used to perform classically controlled operations, they can be replaced by controlled quantum operations.
+If the measurement results are used to perform classically controlled operations (the fixup done on Bob's side), they can be replaced by controlled quantum operations.

 @[exercise]({
     "id": "teleportation__measurement_free_teleportation",
-    "title": "Measurement-free teleportation",
+    "title": "Measurement-Free Teleportation",
     "path": "./measurement_free_teleportation",
     "qsDependencies": [
         "../KatasLibrary.qs",